News & Views

 - Imaginative working with industry and academic partners to draw together new technologies and transferable learning from other sectors.
 Our Innovation Partnership brings together healthcare bodies, commercial organisations, and universities to research and apply the latest developments in the fields of artificial intelligence, machine learning, and behavioural science

 - Providing practical support for structured piloting, and creating conditions for wider adoption

 - Testing and evaluating relevant innovations in collaboration with stakeholders.

 Our e-innovation unit and Strategy Unit underpin our robust approach to identifying innovation.
 They keep abreast of new thinking and opportunities, and rigorously assess evidence of the potential benefits and risks.

-Since 2014, we have re-invested £13million to benefit NHS systems, the local health economy and patient outcomes.
-For instance, last year we secured extra help for our CCG customers to develop their five-year strategic plans.
+Since 2014, we have re-invested millions to benefit NHS systems, the local health economy and patient outcomes.
+For instance, we secured extra help for our CCG partners to develop their five-year strategic plans.
 We continue to support them with delivery and implementation.

 Countess of Chester Health Park